helensz98/Interactive-Lab-Hub/Lab 5/README.md

     With only 1 user: Suppose that the system misclassifies other events as smiling.
 It might be annoying to hear a series of "cheese" when the user is not smilling, but it won't hurt since it's just a selfie machine.
 User will need to look for the picture that she is really smiling though afterwords.
                       Now, suppose that the system fails to detect a smile.
 The only thing hurts is user's patience.

     With multiple users: It'd be chaos.
-A misclassification will produce the same result as the above but a lot messier.
+A misclassification will produce the same result as the above but will be a lot messier.

 3. How could you change your interactive system to address this?